nikelborm/analyze_wg_stats/README.md

 exported from some kind of WireGuard web admin panel.
 If you know what it was, write me.

+If you don't, you can run `cp template.allVpnProfiles.json allVpnProfiles.json` and enter the data yourself.

 Also script expects you to set `monthlyCostOfServer` constant.

-If you don't know what it was, you can
-`cp template.allVpnProfiles.json allVpnProfiles.json` and enter the data yourself.

 ## Outputs